emilyboda/recording-podcast-listening/README.md

+# Overview
+The intent of this project was to record what podcasts I listen to so I could create some fun charts.
+I had previously used a Tasker script on my Android phone to record my listening, but it wasn't very reliable.
+Around this time, Pocket Casts came out with a Listening History feature on their mobile and web apps.
+Although their official API documentation did not include any documentation about this newly released feature, I used the documentation for the other API features to figure out how to access this API.

+Read on to see instructions on how you can access the API yourself, as well as how I use the Listening History to infer exactly when I listened to that podcast (it's not as straight forward as you would think).

 # Recording your podcast listening using Pocket Casts' Listening History feature
 1. Copy get_history.py to your files
 2. Add your pocket casts token and history filepath to get_history.py.